direct-assemblee/DirectAssemblee-Android/README.md

     ```
 4. Open `direct-assemblee` cloned directory in Android Studio.
 6. This project uses Firebase for push notifications and analytics.
 See **Firebase** section below to configure project.
-7. This project uses Fabric to report crashes in release mode.
-See **Fabric** section below to configure project.
+7. This project uses Crashlytics to report crashes in release mode.
+See **Crashlytics** section below to configure project.
 8. Run the `app` module in Android Studio.

 ###  Firebase